UniMath/largecatmodules/README.md

 # List of formalized propositions and definitions

 - Definition of signatures and their actions : `Signatures/Signature`
-- Definition of signatures and their actions  : `Signatures/FullSignatures`
-- Definition of signatures and their actions  : `Signatures/Signature`
 - Representability of presentable signatures : `Signatures/PresentableSignature`
 - Representability of the codomain epimorphic morphism of signature : `Signatures/EpiSigRepresentability`
 - Adjunction in the category of modules over a specific monad R  on Set